tceccarini/FPGAlix/docs/FPGAlix/01_Hardware.md

 ![soc_system.qsys block diagram: HPS, dedicated peripherals, Platform Designer bus fabric, video capture pipeline, and on-board I/O](img/01_qsys_block_diagram.svg)

-*Figure 6.1: `soc_system.qsys` block diagram.*
+*Figure 7.1: `soc_system.qsys` block diagram.*

-Several blocks shown here are not covered by a dedicated chapter: the LED, switch, and key PIOs, the hex display controller, the System ID core, the JTAG UART, the Interrupt Latency Counter, and the HPS peripherals wired to their own dedicated pins (Ethernet, USB, SD/MMC, QSPI flash, and the various serial buses).
+Several blocks shown here are not covered by a dedicated chapter: the LED, switch, and key PIOs, the System ID core, the JTAG UART, the Interrupt Latency Counter, and the HPS peripherals wired to their own dedicated pins (Ethernet, USB, SD/MMC, QSPI flash, and the various serial buses).
 None of these originate